FraserThompson/DoctorPricerScrapers/README.md

 * DOCKER_PASSWORD
 * GEOLOCATION_API_KEY

-Start it up with `docker-compose up --build -d`
+Start it up with `npm start`

-Once Postgres is up run `docker-compose exec server migrate` to apply migrations.
+Once Postgres is up run `npm run migrate` to apply migrations.

 #### Deploying it

 Scripts in `./_ops` are for managing the live deployment.
+These are bash scripts, so you gotta run them in a bashg shell.

 I use Dockerhub for my docker images, and it builds from git, so commit and push changes to git, then check Dockerhub to see when it's built.